Hanzian/Kickstater-Analisis/Written_Report_Template.md

 - What are some limitations of this dataset?

+    * There is a limitation of the database because Louise did not consider all the campaigns in the "Theater" category.
+A more in-depth analysis of the "Spaces" and "Musical" subcategories will give us more information about the best campaign and the decisions to be made for more success for future fundraisers.

 - What are some other possible tables and/or graphs that we could create?

+    1. **Bar Chart**

+        A bar chart could be use to compare categorize data for one data set, or to compare categorized data across multiple data sets.

+    2. **Clustered Column Chart**

+        Column charts are a good way to show change over time because it's easy to compare column lengths